juandisay/reset_cursor/README.md

 ./run.sh
 ```

-The script will guide you through the process with interactive prompts.
+The script will automatically perform the necessary operations.

 ### What the Script Does